CamiWilliams/APL-HelloWorld-Workshop/README.md

 ## Overview

-Inthisworkshop,youwillcreate and configurean Alexa Presentation Language skillusing the AlexaSkillsKit SDK in NodeJS andAWSLambda.Whenlaunched, thisAlexaskillwill have the customer interact with a Hello World skill that features a simple voice interaction and display screen tailored to the device medium.
+In this workshop, you will create and configure an Alexa Presentation Language skillusing the Alexa Skills Kit SDK in NodeJS and AWS Lambda.
+When launched, this Alexa skill will have the customer interact with a Hello World skill that features a simple voice interaction and display screen tailored to the device medium.

 ## Objectives

-After completingthisworkshop, youwill be able to:
+After completing this workshop, you will be able to:

 - Create an Amazon Developer account.
 - Create and configure a new skill using the Alexa Skills Kit and AWS Lambda